a-johanes/sejutacita_technical_test/README.md

 The user authentication is implemented using **[JWT](https://jwt.io/)** and **refresh token** mechanism

-The API request examples can be seen at [doc](https://documenter.getpostman.com/view/9394904/TWDZJGS6)
+The API request examples can be seen at [doc](https://documenter.getpostman.com/view/9394904/TWDZJGS6).

-The exported `Postman` documentation can also be downloaded from [exported_api.postman_collection.json](https://github.com/a-johanes/sejutacita_technical_test/blob/master/exported_api.postman_collection.json)
+The exported `Postman` documentation can also be downloaded from [exported_api.postman_collection.json](https://github.com/a-johanes/sejutacita_technical_test/blob/master/exported_api.postman_collection.json).

+The app were made this way so it can be scale independently.
+E.g. we can have two user node and one auth node.
+Just change the replication from 1 to 2 for the user node.

 ## System Requirements